page under construction...

 I'm allergic to dairy.
 Are any of your soaps dairy-free?

 Yes, we do offer a selection of soap that does not contain milk for those who are sensitive or prefer not to have it.
-Several of our olive oil soaps do not include milk, as well as the Spearmint, Mountain Rain, and Carrot Calendula varieties.
+Several of our olive oil soaps do not include milk, as well as the Carrot Calendula soap.

 Are your soaps vegan?